BoyBaykiller/IDKEngine/Readme.md

 Just want to mention that OpenGL provides useful shadow sampler types like `samplerCubeShadow` or `sampler2DShadow`.
 When using shadow samplers texture lookup functions accept an additional parameter with which the depth value in the texture is compaired.
 Also the returned value is no longer the depth value but instead a visibility ratio in the range of [0, 1].
-When using linear filtering the compairson is evaluted and averaged for a 2x2 block of pixels.
+When using linear filtering the comparison is evaluted and averaged for a 2x2 block of pixels.
 And all that in one function!

 To configure a texture such that it can be sampled by a shadow sampler you can do this: